vipinagrawal25/MeMC/README.md

 Micro and nano vesicles play a crucial role in biology and medicine.
 The physical properties of these vesicles play an important role in their biological functions.
 Hence it is important to measure their elastic constants.
 One of the ways, to measure elastic constants of cells, is to poke them with Atomic Force Microscopy (AFM) tip to compute force-distance curve.
 Then the cell is modeled as a linear elastic material and by fitting this model to the experimental force-distance curve, the parameters of elastic model i.e. cell is estimated.
 However nano-vesicles differ from cells in two ways:

  1) The nano-vesicles are much smaller hence thermal fluctuations may effectively renormalize the elastic coefficients. ([Košmrlj & Nelson, 2017](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.7.011002), [Paulose et al., 2012](https://www.pnas.org/doi/abs/10.1073/pnas.1212268109)).
- 2) Cell membranes are strongly coupled to an underlying cytoskelton.
-Hence they may be modeled by a solid body ([HW et al., 2002](https://www.pnas.org/doi/abs/10.1073/pnas.202617299)) but nano-vesicles must be modeled as liquid filled elastic membranes.
+ 2) Cell membranes are coupled to an underlying cytoskelton.
+Hence they may be modeled by a tethered membrane ([HW et al., 2002](https://www.pnas.org/doi/abs/10.1073/pnas.202617299)) but nano-vesicles must be modeled as liquid filled elastic membranes.

 Hence, to be able to interpret the force-distance curve of nano-vesicles, we need to solve for the elastic response of thermally fluctuating elastic shell.